Roya Arab

 Roya Arab (born 1967) is an Iranian-British musician and archaeologist.
 Born in Tehran, she is an exile of the Iranian Revolution.

 Early life and education

 Roya Arab was born in Tehran, Iran.
-She attended Maktabe Tarbiat school in Tehran, while also studying at summer schools in Montana, Switzerland, and St Georges in Ascot.
-After the 1979 revolution, she boarded at Ancaster House School in Bexhill-on-Sea, before taking her A-levels at North Westminster Community School.
+She attended Maktabe Tarbiat school in Tehran, while also studying at summer schools in Montana, Switzerland, and St George's School, Ascot.

+After the 1979 Iranian Revolution, she boarded at Ancaster House School in Bexhill-on-Sea in England, before taking her A-levels at North Westminster Community School in London.
 She then completed one year of a copywriting/advertising course.

-She joined the Institute of Archaeology (UCL) in 2000 to complete an Archaeology BA and Public Archaeology MA and remained as an Honorary Research Associate from 2008 until 2015.
-She is currently undertaking research into music in Iranian films and what it reveals about society’s attitudes to music and musicianship.
-In 2020, she was made Associate Member of SMEI and CIS at SOAS, University of London.
+She joined the Institute of Archaeology (University College London) in 2000 to complete an Archaeology BA and Public Archaeology MA and remained as an Honorary Research Associate from 2008 until 2015.
+She is undertaking research into music in Iranian films and what it reveals about society’s attitudes toward music and musicianship.
+Between 2020-2025 she was an Associate Member at LMEI CIS SOAS.

+Feb 2026 Roya Arab was appointed Chevalier de l’Ordre des Arts et des Lettres by French Ambassador Hélène Tréheux-Duchêne.